-The annual celebration — this year celebrating its 20th anniversary – has become one of Philadelphia’s most popular summertime events, attracting thousands of visitors each year into the massive shadow of the penitentiary’s main wall to commemorate the storming of the Bastille by French revolutionaries.
+The wild, annual festival — now in its 22nd year – has become one of Philadelphia’s most popular summertime events, attracting thousands of visitors each year into the massive shadow of the penitentiary’s main wall to commemorate the storming of the Bastille by French revolutionaries.

 For more information on what to expect at Bastille Day Festival, click the button below.

 2600 Benjamin Franklin Parkway

 Philadelphia, PA 19130